9 Ways to Keep Food from Sticking to Your Pans

 Residual moisture can cause mold to grow, which will result in food sticking to the surface.

 9. Keep the surface of the pan from drying outThe main trick to keeping food from sticking to your pans is to keep some oil in them while you cook.

 If you notice that it’s drying out, add a little bit of oil and be sure to spread it around evenly.

-Follow these simple tips and you’ll find that you can cook without any problem of food sticking.
+Follow these simple tips and you’ll find that you can cook without having a hard time cleaning afterwards.